Check out these Navy SEAL recommended swim fins for diving and swimming in the pool and open water.

 I still own and pair today and took them out last summer and used them for some bodysurfing.

-Large blade and good stiffness for a big kick and open water swim.
+This fin has a large blade and good stiffness for a big kick and open water swim.

 We used these type of fins in BUDS and in the Teams.
 These work really well to move you through the water quickly with the least amount of work.
 If you want to haul ass on a swim these are the go-to swimfins.